LucasDiogo96/S.O.L.I.D/README.md

  ```

- But if i change my persistence to MongoDB per example i will need to rename each place  where it's used because of the class coupling.
+ But if I change my persistence to MongoDB per the example I will need to rename each place where it's used because of the class coupling.

  ```csharp
     public class MongoDBRepository